rexrana/useful_paragraphs/README.md

-# useful_paragraphs
+# Useful Paragraphs
 A useful set of paragraph bundles for the Drupal Paragraphs module.
+Written for Drupal 7.

 ### Code Snippet
 * Code Block - a geshifield instance to display code